Louvre Palace: Prison

 The Louvre became a high-profile prison in the immediate aftermath of the Battle of Bouvines in July 1214, as Ferdinand, Count of Flanders was taken into captivity by Philip II.
 Ferdinand stayed there for 12 years.
-Other celebrity inmates included Enguerrand IV de Coucy in the 1250s, Guy of Flanders in 1304, Bishop Guichard de Troyes in 1308–1313, Louis de Dampierre in 1310, Enguerrand de Marigny in 1314, John of Montfort in 1341–1345, Charles II of Navarre in 1356, and Jean III de Grailly from 1372 to his death there in 1375.
+Other celebrity inmates included Enguerrand IV de Coucy in 1259, Guy of Flanders in 1304, Bishop Guichard de Troyes in 1308–1313, Louis de Dampierre in 1310, Enguerrand de Marigny in 1314, John of Montfort in 1341–1345, Charles II of Navarre in 1356, and Jean III de Grailly from 1372 to his death there in 1375.
 The Louvre was reserved for high-ranking prisoners, while other state captives were held in the Grand Châtelet.
 Its use as a prison declined after the completion of the Bastille in the 1370s, but was not ended: for example, Antoine de Chabannes was held at the Louvre in 1462–1463, John II, Duke of Alençon in 1474–1476, and Leonora Dori in 1617 upon the assassination of her husband Concino Concini at the Louvre's entrance following Louis XIII's orders.